How To Find & Fix Keyword Cannibalization

 keyword cannibalization example

-If you don’t feel like going through the trouble of creating a spreadsheet, you can use Google Search Console to identify cannibalization problems instead.
-To do this, just sign in and click ‘Search results’ on the left menu.
+To use Google Search Console to identify cannibalization problems, sign in and click ‘Search results’ on the left menu.

 Then, scroll down to ‘Queries.’
 This will show you a list of search queries from which your website has gained impressions and clicks.